Getting started

 ModalAssociationRules.Item

-The purpose of association rule mining (ARM) is to discover interesting relations between Item
+In the context of association rule mining, interesting itemsets are manipulated to discover interesting relations between Item

 Interestingness is established through a set of MeaningfulnessMeasure